o-ja/koajswithreactrouter/README.md

 # koajswithreactrouter

+Works!
+Boom!

-Goal: KoaJs server catching API routes from /api and every other route with frontend with react router routes.
+KoaJS server catching API routes from /api and every other route with frontend with react router routes.
+React frontend is served from /frontend (create-react-app).

-1) At the moment the situation is that / catches the frontend and when navigating to users the URL is /users but when trying /users route that the route is not found anymore.

-2) /api catches correctly the api route.

-How to enable the react-router routes?
+I have used this successfully in one other project.